chromium/chromium/tools/crates/create_update_cl.md

 The script depends on `depot_tools` and `git` being present in the `PATH`.

-In `auto` mode `//tools/crates/create_update_cl.py` runs `gnrt update` to discover all possible minor version updates and then for each update creates a new local git branch (and a Gerrit CL unless invoked with `--no-upload`).
+In `auto` mode `//tools/crates/create_update_cl.py` runs `gnrt update` to discover crate updates and then for each update creates a new local git branch (and a Gerrit CL unless invoked with `--no-upload`).
 Each branch contains an update created by `gnrt update <old crate id>`, `gnrt vendor`, and `gnrt gen`.
 Depending on how many crates are updated, the script may need 10-15 minutes to run.

-(Side-note: outside the rotation one may also use the script to update a single crate - e.g. `tools/crates/create_update_cl.py single bytemuck`.
-When working with multi-epoch/version crates the old version to update can be specified as follows: `tools/crates/create_update_cl.py single syn@2.0.55`.)

 Before the auto-generated CLs can be landed, some additional manual steps need to be done first - see the sections below.